Lameck-22/step-by-step-guide-on-how-to-create-a-database-postgres-in-Linux-server-using-Linux-commands/README.md

 - Create a schema called staging
 - Generate sample data of your choice (any dataset you prefer)
 - Upload/insert the data into the staging schema in your database

+### STEP 1: Accessing the remote server
+- To access the remote server we use the command ssh user@ipaddress and then you enter the password for the remote server like in the case below.

 <img width="1366" height="768" alt="Screenshot (2)" src="https://github.com/user-attachments/assets/971d24ab-a358-4503-a133-dd935cbee545" />
 <img width="1366" height="768" alt="Screenshot (3)" src="https://github.com/user-attachments/assets/847f9470-7147-49b0-a262-957b4c04c448" />